ucsd-cse29/ss1-25/src/index.md

 writing this FAQ) is in-person.
 The course content is essentially the same: we will share materials (and this website!).

-**Q: Will the in-person section actually be remote even though it doesn't say so?**
+**Q: Will the in-person section actually be partially or fully remote even though it doesn't say so?**

-No, you should expect to be able to pass that version of the course if you aren't available for the in-person components.
+No. You **must plan to be available for the in-person components** to pass the class for the in-person section.

 **Q: Is Joe's section fully remote?**